Enhance your career prospects while growing as an administrator.

 Online Education Administrative Certifications and Endorsements

-To help you enhance your career prospects, Cumberlands offers a number of Administrative Certification and Endorsement programs.
-The programs range in credit hours but can be completed in as few as twelve months.
-Our administrative certification online courses in education cover a number of administrative and content-specific roles, all leading toward additional certifications and increased job potential.
-Our education certification programs in Kentucky are offered in an online format to help working educators balance their busy lives and schedules.
+Cumberlands offers many Administrative Certification and Endorsement programs to help you enhance your career prospects.
+The certification programs range in credit hours but can be completed in as few as twelve months.
+Our administrative certification online courses in education cover several administrative and content-specific roles, all leading toward additional certifications and increased job potential.
+Cumberlands education certification programs allow graduates to seek specialized certification in the content area from the Commonwealth of Kentucky.
+Our education certification programs in Kentucky are offered online to help working educators balance their busy lives and schedules.
 The courses are offered throughout the year in six (6) eight-week terms, with the opportunity to begin at any time.

-Graduate credit may be transferred from an accredited institution of higher learning and applied to a certification program provided such credit meets the appropriate graduate degree requirements of University of the Cumberlands.
+Graduate credit may be transferred from an accredited institution of higher learning and applied to a certificate program, provided it meets the appropriate graduate degree requirements of University of the Cumberlands.

 Course Requirements